wangziqi2013/wangziqi2013.github.io/_posts/2021-06-18-ligra-plus-plus.markdown

 positive since the list is sorted.
 The first delta value, therefore, is encoded with the sign bit, while the remaining deltas are treated as unsigned values.

+The compressed code words of all vertices are stored in a single array compactly.
+Two arrays are needed for inbound and outbound edges in a directed graph.
+To enable random accesses of the adjacency list of any node, an extra offset array is also added for each compressed code word array.
+Each element of the offset array stores the offset of the adjacency list for the corresponding vertex.